-Be Our Guest Restaurant is now a few years old, and there’s still a ton of demand for this new restaurant, making reservations difficult to score.
+Be Our Guest Restaurant is now over 5 years old (time flies!), but there’s still a ton of demand for this new restaurant, making reservations difficult to score.
 When we have visited for lunch, we have encountered waits of around 15 to 40 minutes, and it usually takes another 10 minutes or so to receive our food after we complete our order.

 The process for dining at Be Our Guest Restaurant continues to evolve.
 For a while, there was a FastPass+ booking of the restaurant, but that was eliminated and a new Advanced Dining Reservation system was introduced.
 This is great news for off-site Walt Disney World guests, as it allows any guests to make lunch ADRs for Be Our Guest, and also the pre-ordering of their meals.
 You can read some strategy for this in our Tips for Making Be Our Guest Restaurant ADRspost.

 This only bears mentioning for emphasis, as I’m sure most people reading this are already somewhat familiar with Be Our Guest Restaurant, but the place is incredibly lavish and the top to bottom details and effects are stunning.
 People aren’t kidding when they say that this is one of the highlights of the New Fantasyland expansion.